Sharpening the Sword of Wisdom

 - The Buddha

-Modules & Content Covered
+Modules & Content

-The course is based on four texts from The Magical Key to the Path of Reasoning, created for The 13th Dalai Lama’s tutor, Purbuchok Jampa Gyatso.
+The course is based on four texts from The Magical Key to the Path of Reasoning, created by The 13th Dalai Lama’s tutor, Purbuchok Jampa Gyatso.
 The texts will be provided as part of the course.

 1. Small Topics